quentinjamet/SPECTRE/DOC/README.md

-To install, go to your preferred directoy (nothing heaving will be placed in there, this can be your /home/)
+To install, define a directory ```tmpDir``` and clone the project there (nothing heaving will be placed in here, this can be your /home/).

 ```$ tmpDir=${/your/pref/dir/}```